-Early Admission to the Master of Liberal Studies Programa Og
+Early Admission to the Master of Liberal Studies Program

-Students currently enrolled in the BA in Liberal Studies program of the College of Adult and Lifelong Learning (CALL) are given an opportunity to enroll in up to nine semester-hours of graduate course work in the Master of Liberal Studies (MLS) program of the College of Languages, Literature and Social Sciences.
+Students currently enrolled in the BA in Liberal Studies program of University College (UC) are given an opportunity to enroll in up to nine semester-hours of graduate course work in the Master of Liberal Studies (MLS) program of the College of Arts and Letters.
 Students may then apply those courses and credit hours to both their BA and MLS degree requirements for graduation from The University of Toledo.